 - Identify the Intermolecular Forces: Before predicting boiling points, determine the types of intermolecular forces present in the molecule.
 Is it primarily London Dispersion Forces, dipole-dipole interactions, or hydrogen bonding?
 This will provide a baseline understanding of the strength of the attractive forces.

-- For instance, if you're comparing two molecules of similar size, but one can form hydrogen bonds and the other can only exhibit dipole-dipole interactions, the one with hydrogen bonds will likely have a higher boiling point.
+- Here's a good example: if you're comparing two molecules of similar size, but one can form hydrogen bonds and the other can only exhibit dipole-dipole interactions, the one with hydrogen bonds will likely have a higher boiling point.
 Recognizing these differences is key to accurate predictions.

 - Compare Molecular Sizes: For molecules with similar types of intermolecular forces, focus on the size and shape.
 Larger molecules with greater surface areas will generally have higher boiling points.

 - Consider comparing pentane and hexane.
 Both are nonpolar alkanes with only London Dispersion Forces.
-However, hexane is larger than pentane, so it will have a higher boiling point.
+That said, hexane is larger than pentane, so it will have a higher boiling point.
 This simple comparison illustrates the direct impact of size on boiling point.

 - Consider Molecular Shape: The shape of the molecule can significantly impact its surface area and, consequently, the strength of London Dispersion Forces.
 Branched molecules have smaller surface areas and lower boiling points compared to straight-chain molecules of similar size.